 Enrolling in a cutting-edge program

-“I don’t think as retailers we really knew what would happen over the next five years at that point,” she says.
+"I worked across several functions such as brand strategy, category management and marketing.
+Digitization rapidly changed the landscape of Fashion which got me interested in digital innovation," she says.
+“I don’t think as retailers we really knew what would happen over the next five years at that point."

 Pranjali’s role required her to oversee digital implementation throughout the business across a range of business units.
 As the company began to implement new tools and software, Pranjali saw the potential for change.
 “I realized that this is not just another tool or another plugin which is coming in, this is going to be transformational for the industry,” she says.